kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 ```

 #### IOS Configuration Example
-Configured on a IOS device it would look like this example:
+Configured on an IOS device it would look like this example:

 ```vtl
   ip dhcp pool pnp_device_pool                          <-- Name of DHCP pool